 The L1 data cache is a 32 KiB 4-way set-associative cache.
-It has a line size of 64 bytes and is read/write-allocate with a random replacement policy.
+It is virtually-indexed, physically-tagged with a line size of 64 bytes and is read/write-allocate with a random replacement policy.
 The cache operates in write-back mode; this means that if a cache line is dirty, it is written back to memory when evicted.
 Out of reset, all lines of the cache are invalidated.
-Write-through is not supported.
-This mode of operation cannot be changed.

-The L1 data cache supports ECC protection, as described in Chapter 15.
+The L1 data cache supports ECC protection, as described in Chapter 16.

 The Memory Port address range is the only cacheable region of memory.
 A cache line fill triggers a burst access starting with the first address of the cache line.
 On a cache hit, the access latency is two clock cycles for words and double-words, and three clock cycles for smaller quantities.
 Stores are pipelined and commit on cycles where the data memory system is otherwise idle.
+Pending stores are stored in a buffer, which drains whenever there is an idle cycle or another store.
 Loads to addresses currently in the store pipeline result in a five-cycle penalty.